Low Contrast

 This man has overall low to medium tone contrast and low hue and variable saturation contrast, which means his overall contrast is low

-The hair and eyes of people with medium skin tone levels are most often darker, which usually results in a low to moderate level of contrast.
+The hair and eyes of those with medium skin tone levels are most often darker, which usually results in a low to moderate level of contrast.

 This woman has medium tone caramel coloured skin which directly links to the lighter tones in her hair.
-The darker tones in her hair links to her eyes, brows, lashes, and shading on her face, all of which create low contrast
+The darker hair tones link to her eyes, brows, lashes and shading on her face, all of which create low contrast

 Low hue contrast generally occurs with light skinned people and is considered to be an analogous colour combination.

-Low, variable saturation contrast generally means the variable saturation across a person’s skin, hair and eyes is similar.
-Dominated by the variable saturation of a person’s skin.
+Low, variable saturation contrast generally means the variable saturation across a person’s skin, hair and eyes is similar, and is dominated by the variable saturation of their skin.

-The blue eyes of this woman are a complementary contrast to her yellow orange-based hair and underlying orange skin
+The blue eyes of this woman are a complementary contrast to her dyed yellow-based hair and underlying orange-based skin tone

-If a person is without hair, they will most likely have overall low contrast.
+If a person is without hair, they will have low overall contrast.
 The contrast between the colour of their skin and eyes will become more significant, especially if the colours are different and the whites of the eyes are prominent.

 If there is tone or hue contrast between their eyes and skin, they will most likely be a highlight or lowlight contrast, with the overall contrast remaining low.